liqotech/liqo/docs/pages/User/Scenarios/_index.md

 ![](/images/scenarios/on-prem-to-cloud.svg)

-On-premise cluster (K3s or K8s) exposed through the internet peered with a Managed cluster (AKS or GKE).
+On-premise cluster (K3s or K8s) exposed through the Internet peered with a Managed cluster (AKS or GKE).

 |  | Cluster A (On-prem) | Cluster B (Cloud) |
 | --------- | -------- |  ---------       |